CORPORATE GOVERNANCE REPORT

 All Directors have access to the Company Secretary who is responsible for ensuring that Board procedures and applicable rules and regulations are observed.

-The Board as a whole considers the Non-Executive Directors to be independent of management and free from any business or other relationship which could materially interfere with the exercise of independent judgement.
+The Board as a whole considers the Non-Executive Director to be independent of management and able to exercise independent judgement.

 - Evaluate board performance based on clear and relevant objectives, seeking continuous improvement